 Notations may appear in the curriculum chart below outlining pre-requisites, co-requisites, and other curriculum requirements (see footnotes).

-The program code for Music and Technology Minor is MUSTECH-MN.
+The plan code for Music and Technology Minor is MUSTECH-MN.

 Plus one of the following: